 Year 10 students can look forward to an exciting and challenging year during which they will experience the pleasures and demands of their outdoor education camp, work experience and course information sessions in preparation for Year 11.

 Year 10 is filled with opportunities for social growth and academic achievement.
 There are many activities in the main stream of school life as well as in cocurricular areas.
 Girls are encouraged to follow their interests and become involved in all aspects of school life.

 As part of a supportive pastoral program, tutors work with their tutor groups to monitor student progress and guide and assist girls throughout the year.
 Girls have the benefit of interesting visiting speakers who address them on pertinent issues such as health and drug education.
 They also learn about safety in the cyber world, friendships, community awareness and a variety of life skills.

-Craig Doyle - Head of Year 10
+Michael O'Sullivan - Head of Year 10

 Year 11 has a strong academic focus with girls choosing courses of interest.

 The Wellbeing Program sessions address the transition from Year 10 and reflect the changing world of a Year 11 student in today's society.
 The main aim of the Year 11 program is to enable the girls to achieve academic and personal success.
 Guest speakers and presentations are designed to assist girls with study skills, goal setting, leadership, health and wellbeing.
 All students will be involved in the "House Sisters" program where they will buddy with a Year 7 student for two years as a mentor and guide.

 Special events include the Year 11 Dance, ski trip and the election of Year 12 Officials for the following year.

 The academic program includes examinations in Term 2 and Term 4.
 Progress reports in Term 1 are followed by a Parent/Teacher evening and full course reports are issued at the end of Semester 1 and Semester 2.